Carole Ann Bewley, Ph.D.

 Current Research

-Our lab carries out interdisciplinary research aimed at the discovery of biologically active natural products, also known as secondary metabolites; seeks to understand basic principles involved in protein-carbohydrate interactions and how these can be exploited to engineer therapeutics; and designs and synthesizes small molecules and peptides that block, or can be used to probe the events that lead to viral entry.
+Our lab carries out interdisciplinary research aimed at the discovery of biologically active natural products, also known as secondary metabolites; seeks to understand basic principles involved in protein-carbohydrate interactions and how these can be exploited to engineer therapeutics; and designs and synthesizes small molecules and peptides that block or can be used to probe the events that lead to viral entry.

-Natural products chemistry
+Natural products chemistry and antimicrobials

-Protein-carbohydrate recognition and its role in infectious diseases
+Protein-carbohydrate recognition and infectious diseases

 Applying our Research